SFDC-Assets/DynamicFlowProgress/README.md

 ## Install & Setup Instructions

-1. Install from the AppExchange:  [listing URL here]
+1. Install from the AppExchange:  **[https://login.salesforce.com/packaging/installPackage.apexp?p0=04t6g000007zKAc](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t6g000007zKAc)**
 2. Add the Dynamic Flow Progress component to a screen element.
 3. Configure the component’s properties (see below).
 4. Rinse and repeat on other screens in your flow.